Very few things can beat the experience of riding the slopes at night.

 What Is VLT In Ski Goggles?
 (Visible Light Transmission)

-VLT is Visible light transmission, representing the amount of light that passes through an object.
-In this case, it’s the amount of light that can pass through your ski goggle lens.
-Sunglasses often have a low VLT percentage, while clear ski goggles have a high percentage.
+VLT stands for Visible Light Transmission, which represents the amount of light that will pass through an object.
+In this case, VLT means how much light is able to pass through your ski goggle lens.
+Sunglasses often have a low VLT percentage, while clear ski goggles have a higher percentage.

-If you’re wondering whether sunglasses or low-VLT goggles perform better, check out my article Ski Goggles Versus Sunglasses.
+If you’re wondering whether sunglasses or low-VLT goggles perform better, check out my article comparing ski goggles versus sunglasses.